scverse/governance/in_progress/roles.md

 The core team are community members that have demonstrated continued commitment to the project through ongoing contributions.
 They have shown they can be trusted to maintain scverse with care.
 Team members appear as organization members on the scverse [GitHub organization](https://github.com/orgs/scverse/people) and are on our [@scverse/core](https://github.com/orgs/scverse/teams/core) GitHub team.
+The core team meets on a regular basis and reviews propsals as described in the section [Descision Making Process](#decision-making-process).

+Core team members may resign from the project at any time, or lose their vote if a proposal to that effect is passed as outlined in the [Descision Making Process](#decision-making-process) section of this page.
+A proposal to remove someone’s vote may not contain any other business.
+Each person must be the subject of a separate proposal.
+The person in question has the right to vote on the proposal to remove their vote.

 There are sub-roles within the core team depending on the kinds covering different kinds of contributions and responsibilities.